What does a humidifier do? Is it beneficial? If so, what are the benefits and risks of sleeping with a humidifier every night?

 Since the kids have more sensitive nasal passages, they react more to dry air and may end up tossing and turning and ultimately waking up/crying.
 Help them sleep better by running a humidifier whenever the hygrometer readings go below recommended levels.

-And set them up for a playful next day,choose a nice humidifier for baby room here!
+And to set them up for a playful next day,choose a nice humidifier for baby room here!

 3. The white noise effect